AcclaimedAP/notes/readme.md

 A fullstack application that handles users, and lets them create documents in a WYSIWYG editor, save them on a database, and edit or preview them later.

-Before starting the project, make sure you go to .\backend\databaseFunctions.js and change the username and password of the following lines to match your database:
+You can test the exported database, the details are located in .\backend\databaseFunctions.js, in plaintext.
+In actual public work, do not have these things in plaintext like this.

+Here's the snip of what to look for.
+These should allow you to access the database.
 ```
-const MYSQL_USERNAME = "root";
+const MYSQL_USERNAME = "testuser";
 const MYSQL_PASSWORD = "password";
 ```